 The rule-based attack is one of the most complicated of all the attack modes.
 The reason for this is very simple.
 The…

-Create a rule list for hashcat to run variations of your password guesses like $! that will add ! to all your guesses or C that will toggle your password and lowecase first character.
+Create a rule list for Hashcat to run variations of your password guesses like $! that will add ! to all your guesses or C that will toggle your password and lowercase first character.
 Another cool rule is sa@ or si1 that will change all a characters with @ or all i characters with 1.

 Published: 19 October 2020 Password cracking is a common step during compromising networks, from cracking wireless…

 Trying to open the wallet with a simple desktop or laptop is possible, but not recommended.
 You could burn the computer and the speed would not be favorable.

 To try to find the password with hashcat use mode 16300 which is for eth-presale wallets.
 A decent GPU card will give you a handy speed of 200k password checks per second.
 Your Hashcat command would look like this

 This will run your wallet against the password list with some of your rules.
 If you want to see progress you can always add the flag — status — status-timer=5 it will show and update progress every 5 seconds.

 If your password is found, it will be stored in a file called hashcat.potfile